frederic-perez/AmE-dictionary/data/idioms.md

 __take someone for granted__ To not show that you are grateful to someone for helping you.
 __take the high road__ To choose the most noble, ethical, or diplomatic course or method, especially after or in the face of negativity or ill treatment.
 __take the hit (for someone or something)__ To face punishment, blame, censure, or arrest for someone else’s crime or misdeed. _We’ve made it look like he withdrew the money, so when the police start investigating, he’ll be the one to take the hit._
+__take turns__ To alternate doing something; to do something in succession, one person or thing after another. _Please take turns instead of everyone talking at once._
 __take umbrage__ To become offended or angered by something. _Hey, I take umbrage at the idea that I didn’t put my full effort into this project._
 __take up__ To begin doing something as a habit, hobby, pastime, or steady practice. _My husband has taken up gardening now that he’s retired._
 __take wing__ _Then again, my thoughts took wing._